WillFantom/neslink/README.md

 Using this package, [NEScripts](https://github.com/willfantom/nescript) can be executed on any specific netns, making it easy to specify custom actions to execute via the `NsAction` system.

-### Other Notes

- - Both `XXDo` functions have a `MustXXDo` variant that will still return errors, but if the function can not successfully revert to the original netns, will cause a panic.

 ---

 ## Motivation